Controversial Trump Judicial Nominee Ryan Bounds Withdraws From Consideration

 — Alex Bolton (@alexanderbolton) July 19, 2018

 Ryan Bounds was a judicial nominee that was controversial from the start.
-The Alliance For Justice (AFJ) pointed out that due to his connection to Republican Congressmen Greg Walden, whose chief of staff is Bounds’s sister, he could be subject to bias on certain policy, particularly regarding immigration.
+The Alliance For Justice (AFJ) pointed out that due to his connection to Republican Congressmen Greg Walden, whose chief of staff is Bounds’ sister, he could be subject to bias on certain policy, particularly regarding immigration.
 Republican members of the Senate Judiciary Committee under former President Obama made it clear they did not find him suitable for the bench due to his writings which dated back to his collegiate career.

 The AFJ documents those writings as being racially insensitive.
-Bounds called for an end to any ethnically-centered groups on campus, and likened them to “feel good hoedowns”.
+Bounds called for an end to any ethnically-centered groups on campus, and likened them to “feel good hoedowns.”
 He wrote that racial tolerance programs lead to intolerance.
-He sprinkled his writings with racist and offensive language. once penning that some communities on campus believed that the “opponent is the white male and his coterie of meanspirited lackeys: ‘oreos,’ ‘twinkies,’ ‘coconuts,’ and the like”.
-His writings stated he saw no point in expelling students guilty of sexual assault on campus as it would do little to aid in victim recovery.
+He sprinkled his writings with racist and offensive language, once penning that some communities on campus believed that the “opponent is the white male and his coterie of meanspirited lackeys: ‘oreos,’ ‘twinkies,’ ‘coconuts,’ and the like.”
+His writings stated he saw no point in expelling students guilty of sexual assault on campus, as it would do little to aid in victim recovery.

 Bounds had used racially derogatory terms like "oreos" in his writings.
 McConnell was just forced to pull his nomination from the Senate floorhttps://t.co/KBD22zuQDb